Ameobea/algobot3/trade_generator/tradeManager/tradeManager.md

 The trade manager module is the part of the bot that deals with currently open positions or requests to open positions.
 Since you're usually going to want to do something with an open position at some point, trade manager exists to do that for you.

-For each member of the openPositions collection, a subdocument called `manage` exists which contains a list of conditions that the trade manager uses to act upon that position.
+For each member of the `positions` collection, a subdocument called `manage` exists which contains a list of conditions that the trade manager uses to act upon that position.

 ## Manage Document Reference